John R. Reding

 John Randall Reding (October 18, 1805 – October 8, 1892) was an American politician who served as a U.S. Representative from New Hampshire.

 Early life

 Born in Portsmouth, New Hampshire, Reding attended public schools.
-He was apprenticed to the printer's trade and subsequently became an newspaper editor.
+He was apprenticed to the printer's trade and subsequently became a newspaper editor.

 Career

 Reding was elected as a Democrat to the 27th and 28th United States Congress.
 After leaving congress, he served as naval storekeeper at Portsmouth from 1853 to 1858, and as mayor of Portsmouth in 1860.
 He was later a member of the New Hampshire House of Representatives from 1867 to 1870.

 Death

 Reding died in Portsmouth on October 8, 1892, and was interred in Haverhill Cemetery in Haverhill, New Hampshire.